-Matchmaking is a completely new experience for TF2.
+Matchmaking is a completely new experience (opens in new tab) for TF2 (opens in new tab).
 It combines the unfettered and wacky world of public play with some intense competition and small team sizes.
 From casual pubbers to competitive superstars, everybody will need to be aware of the differences and adapt to reach the top.
 Climbing the ranks from Fresh Meat to Death Merchant isn’t easy, so here are some do’s and don’ts for both new players and experienced pros trying to excel in matchmaking.

 The key to any good team is finding a composition that works.
 You need a balance of healing, damage, and mobility to win in matchmaking as in all 6v6.
 While the classic team composition in competitive TF2 has been one Medic, one Demoman, two Soldiers, and two Scouts, this has been turned on its head in matchmaking.
 Without any class limits or weapon bans, teams are free to run multiple Medics, while classes like Heavy can run amok with items like the Gloves of Running Urgently.
 The prevalent strategy at the moment in matchmaking is to run two Medics, two heavier classes such as Soldier, Demoman, or Heavy, and two Scouts.
 This gives your team a great balance, but teams can still succeed with a huge variety of compositions.